-The biological assets were classified under Level 3 in the fair value hierarchy.
-During the year, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3.
-The Group has assessed that the highest and best use of its biological assets did not differ from their existing use.
-Details of fair value hierarchy are set out in note 2.4 to the financial statements.
+The biological assets are classified under Level 3 in the fair value hierarchy.
+During the year, there were no transfers of fair value measurements between Level 1 and Level 2 and no transfers into or out of Level 3 (2013: Nil).

-Below is a summary of the valuation technique used and the key input to the valuation of biological assets:
+Below is a summary of the valuation technique used and the key inputs to the valuation of biological assets:

-Valuation technique Significant unobservable input Range Biological assets Market approach Estimated selling price (per kg) RMB16 to RMB2,760
+Significant Rang ge Valuation technique unobservable inputs 2014 2013 Biological assets Market approach Estimated selling price RMB17 to RMB16 to (per kg/unit) RMB1,275 RMB2,760